illinois-impact/ece408_project/readme.md

     rai -p <project folder> --queue rai_amd64_ece408 --submit=m1

 to mark your submission for grading.
-Make sure to include your `report.pdf` in your `<project folder>`.
+Make sure to include your `report.txt` in your `<project folder>`.
 Make sure you include all items listed above for this milestone.

 ## Milestone 2: Baseline Convolutional Kernel